typestack/class-transformer/README.md

 ### Exposing properties with different names

-If you want to expose some of properties with different names, you can do it by specifying a `name` option to `@Expose` decorator:
+If you want to expose some of properties with a different name, you can do it by specifying a `name` option to `@Expose` decorator:

 ```typescript